MrBoxik/SnowRunner-Save-Editor/README.md

 > ⚠️ Still — **make a backup of your save file** before using it.
 I’m not accountable if you lose progress.
 >
 > 🛡️ **Important:** Windows Defender or other antivirus software may flag this tool as suspicious or malicious.
 I don’t know why — maybe because it’s a small `.exe` built with PyInstaller and I’m not a verified publisher.
 You can choose to trust it or not — that’s up to you.
 >
+> It also has an **auto-backup system** that saves a copy of your original save file before editing — but I still recommend you do your own manual backup just to be safe.
+>
 > If you don’t like how it looks, feel free to take the code and redo the visuals — that’s totally fine under the [MIT License](LICENSE).
 >